-- IRWIN Observer - Allows the monitoring of all incident-related activity throughout the day. - The program can be found via the NRCC website, Dispatch Operations page or at: https://irwin.doi.gov/observer/. - For additional information or if you have questions about IRWIN Observer as it relates to Intelligence applications, please contact the NRCC Intelligence Operations Section.
+- IRWIN Observer - Allows the monitoring of all incident-related activity throughout the day. - The program can be found via the NRCC website on the Dispatch Operations page or the IRWIN Observer website. - For additional information or if you have questions about IRWIN Observer as it relates to Intelligence applications, please contact the NR Intelligence Coordinator(s).